Winans family: Vickie Winans

 Vickie Winans is the former wife of Marvin and a solo artist.
 She was also raised in a musical family in Detroit.
 Her debut solo album in 1987 was titled Be Encouraged.

 Mario Winans

-Mario Winans is a solo R&B artist.
-He debuted in 1997 and had a Billboard number one album in 2004.
+Mario Winans is a solo R&B singer who is affiliated with Sean "Diddy" Combs.
+He is best known for his 2004 single "I Don't Wanna Know."
 He is the son of Vickie Winans and Ronald Brown, and took the Winans name after Vickie married Marvin Winans in the late 1970s.

 Marvin Winans Jr

 Marvin Winans Jr, like his brother, is a solo gospel artist.
 He is the son of Vickie Winans and Marvin Winans.

 Juan Winans

 Juan Winans is a Grammy-nominated singer/songwriter.
 He has written for Warryn Campbell, George Huff, Joe, Lalah Hathaway,Tyler Perry, and Boyz II Men.